olalekan4450/hello-workflow/readme.md

 * Package this temporal app as a docker image
   * write a CICD for the app.
-- The CI/CD for this application has been created with github action
+  ###Answer:  The CI/CD for this application has been created with github action

   * deploy the app using Kubernetes
-- Application was first dockerized then deployed to kubernetes
+ ###Answer: Application was first dockerized then deployed to kubernetes

   * How would you improve this app?

-To improve the app, you can consider the following:
+###Answer: To improve the app, you can consider the following:
 - Adding monitoring and logging to the app to track performance and detect errors.
 - Implementing backup and disaster recovery strategies to ensure data availability and minimize downtime.
 - Adding scalability to the app to handle increased traffic and load.